Coutinho set for another summer of speculation as Liverpool continue to improve since his exit | Goal.com

 The @Phil_Coutinho Show ✨ pic.twitter.com/DAye2Bs9a9

-Recent performances have not impressed the decision makers at Bayern Munich, with CEO Karl-Heinz Rummenigge highlighting his inconsistent showings for the club.
+Recent performances have not impressed the decision makers at Bayern, with CEO Karl-Heinz Rummenigge highlighting his inconsistent showings for the club.

 "He has played well in some games.
 Sometimes he gives the impression that he's inhibited," Rummenigge told Bild .